UPDATED ANNOUNCEMENT ON CURFEW - President's Media Division

-The curfew imposed in the districts of Colombo, Gampaha, Kalutara, Puttalam, Kandy and Jaffna which have been identified as High Risk Zones will continue until further notice.
+The curfew currently in force in the districts of Colombo, Gampaha, Kalutara, Puttalam, Kandy and Jaffna which have been identified as High Risk Zones will continue until further notice.

-In all other districts, curfew has been extended till 6.00am on Thursday, the 16th April.
-Curfew in these areas will be lifted at 6.00 am on Thursday, the 16th April and will be re-imposed at 4.00 pm on the same day.
-The previous announcement which stated that curfew in these districts will be relaxed at 6.00am on Tuesday, the 14th April and re-imposed at 4.00pm on the same day has now been changed.
+In all other districts, curfew will be lifted at 6.00am tomorrow, Thursday, the 16th April and will be re-imposed at 4.00 pm on the same day.
+Curfew in these areas will be effective until 6.00 am on Monday, the 20th April.

+Imposing curfew in these districts after 6.00am on April 20th will be notified later.

 The sole purpose of these measures including imposing curfew is to ensure the well-being of the people of this country in this critical situation.
 Hence, the Government requests the public to bear the inconveniences caused as a result of ongoing curfew in a responsible manner.

-Also, the Government emphasizes to purchase only the essential items and to avoid unnecessary travelling.
-The Government further requests to limit the traditions and associations during the Sinhala and Tamil New Year only to the members of the family.
+Also, the Government emphasizes to purchase only the most essential items and to avoid unnecessary travelling.
+The Government further requests to limit the traditions and relationships during the Sinhala and Tamil New Year only to the members of the family.

-During curfew hours, the government has put in place a mechanism to continuously supply essential food and other goods enabling the public to purchase them while at homes.
+The government has put in place a mechanism to continuously supply essential food and other goods enabling the public to purchase them while at homes, during curfew hours,.

-Those who are engaged in paddy farming and cultivation of small tea holdings and export crops in any district are permitted to carry out their activities.
+Those who are engaged in paddy farming and fishing and cultivation of small tea holdings and export crops in any district are permitted to carry out their activities.

 Traveling to and from all districts has been completely prohibited except for the purpose of providing essential services.